amazon-ion/ion-js/README.md

 This library is licensed under [Apache License version 2.0](LICENSE)

 ## Links
-For more information about Ion or its other impleemntation, please see:
+For more information about Ion or its other implementation, please see:

 * [Ion](https://amzn.github.io/ion-docs/)
 * [Ion Specification](https://amzn.github.io/ion-docs/spec.html)